right-rudder/rrm-astro/src/content/blog/how-to-choose-a-flight-school-simplifly-s-guide.md

 ---
 pubDate: "February 7, 2024"
 author: Charles Ferguson
-title: "How to Choose a Flight School: Simplifly's Guide"
+title: "How to Choose a Flight School: SimpliFly's Guide"
 description: "Choosing a flight school can be a daunting task, especially for those just breaching into the wide world of aviation.
 With a wealth of schools to choose from and even more ways to customize your certification path, it’s no wonder the prospect of choosing once (and choosing correctly) is intimidating."
-heroImage: "/blog/How to Choose a Flight School Simplifly's Guide.webp"
+heroImage: "/blog/How to Choose a Flight School SimpliFly's Guide.webp"
 readingTime: 4
 category: "Flight School Articles"
 tags: ["Aviation"]
 ---

 Choosing a flight school can be a daunting task, especially for those just breaching into the wide world of aviation.
 With a wealth of schools to choose from and even more ways to customize your certification path, it’s no wonder the prospect of choosing once (and choosing correctly) is intimidating.
-Simplifly is here to help make this choice a bit less so.
+SimpliFly is here to help make this choice a bit less so.
 Several factors should be considered when electing where to start your pilot training, and we’re going to cover many of them today.

 Our goal is to ensure that every student pilot, both our own and elsewhere, is in a flight school that aligns with their values and is equipped to meet their goals in aviation, no matter how lofty they are.
-Simplifly would love for those dreams to be achieved with us, but it’s more important you’re where you fit best.
-Here are some aspects to consider when evaluating flight schools and where Simplifly fits in:
+SimpliFly would love for those dreams to be achieved with us, but it’s more important you’re where you fit best.
+Here are some aspects to consider when evaluating flight schools and where SimpliFly fits in:

 ## Accreditation and Certification